 Now, that said, you can do all of the benefit-explaining you want, be the best darn service-provider the world as seen, and some projects will still just fall through.
 Clients get cold feet and sometimes there’s no way to change their minds.

-If you can learn anything from the experience, that’s great, but the best thing to do is move on to the next project.
+If you can learn anything else from the experience, that’s great.
+But the best thing to do is move on to the next project.

 Have you ever had a project suddenly fall through?
 What happened?
 Let us know in the comments below!